AQA GCSE English Literature: A Christmas Carol revision guide – about oxford revise

 About Lyndsay Bawden

-Lyndsay has been teaching English for over 22 years, and in that time has held many roles such as Trust Director of English, Head of English, and Lead Practitioner.
+With over 22 years experience in teaching English, Lyndsay has held many roles such as Trust Director of English, Head of English, and Lead Practitioner.
 She is a Principal Examiner, and a Specialist Leader in Education.
 Lyndsay speaks at events such as the Schools and Academies Show, Team English Icons, and for WomenEd.
 She currently works as a visiting lecturer and tutor for the University of Buckingham, and for Ark English Mastery as a school development lead.
 Lyndsay has written for TES, has recently completed her Master’s degree in Senior Educational Leadership, and is a published author.
 Find Lyndsay on X @LyndsayBawden.

 About Su Fielder